NnamdiOdozi/batch_summary_doubleword/README.md

 - 2 papers: ~1 minute
 - 35 papers: ~30 minutes

 Use `1h` for most cases.
-Use `24h` only if processing very large batches or if the 1-hour window is insufficient.
+Use `24h` if you want even cheaper pricing and if task is not as time critical.

 ## Cost Estimation